qASIC-Tools/qASIC-docs/docs/qark/the-format.md

 ---
 sidebar_position: 1
-title: How To
+title: The Format
 ---

-# How To
+# The Format

 :::note
 This page isn't finished yet and will be improved in the future.
 :::

-At it's core, everything in qARK is a path pointing to a value.
+At it's core, qARK is a list of values being assigned to a path.

 ```qark
 example.0.name = Example